Can You Get Federal Student Aid Without Filing Taxes?

 Can You Get FAFSA If You Don’t File Taxes?

-If that’s the case, you don’t have to enter any tax information on the FAFSA.
+If so, you don’t have to enter any tax information on the FAFSA.
 Instead, you can check the box that says “will not file taxes” and submit the FAFSA as is.
 Your FAFSA form will likely be flagged for further verification, so make sure you have supporting documentation of your household income, such as pay stubs, disability benefits, or W-2 forms.
-You may also need a verification of non-filing letter.
+You may also need a verification of non-filing letter

 While this scenario may require additional work and documentation, not filing your taxes won’t hurt your eligibility for financial aid.